 DW Akademie in Mongolia focuses on strengthening media independence.
 The Media Council of Mongolia (MCM) , a non-governmental organization, was founded in 2015 with DW Akademie support.
 The NGO has developed a national code of ethics for journalists, and mediates disputes over incorrect or unfair reporting.

 DW Akademie also supports the Press Institute of Mongolia (PIM), and together developed educational and training programs for investigative journalism.

 In 2017 they launched an annual conference on investigative journalism; it is held in Ulan Bator and honors outstanding investigative reporting.
 Under the umbrella of the Mongolian Center for Investigative Reporting (MCIR), which was launched in 2018, a new generation of enterprising investigative and data journalists is emerging.
 DW Akademie also works together with the NGO Globe International Centre (GIC) and Mongolian legal associations to develop a political and legal framework for the media.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Location: Ulan Bator

-Main focus: Political and legal frameworks, qualification, media self-regulation and ethics in journalism, civic lobby for freedom of opinion, journalism education and development of curricula, investigative journalism
+Main focus: Political and legal frameworks, qualification, media self-regulation and journalism ethics, civic lobby for freedom of opinion, journalism training and curriculum development, investigative journalism